-There’s a saying: if you’re on a street named after Dr. Martin Luther King, Jr., you’re in a rough neighborhood.
+There’s an unfortunate saying: if you’re on a street named after Dr. Martin Luther King, Jr., you’re in a rough neighborhood.

 Bar-B-Q Heaven was one of the bright spots on MLK.
 Its great neon sign is lit night and day.

 Holy Angels Catholic Church anchors this neighborhood, but sadly, this building has been torn down since I shot this photo.